reinoboonstra/BrainWare/README_DEVELOPER.md

 I did not touch the generated code, since that will be overwritten anyway by each version update.

+## One class per file

+The models used in the OrderService all resided in one file.
+I splitted them up to one model per file.
+I do this to improve readability and this way it is easier to find classes.
+In general, I try to be consistent.

 ## Complexity

 I left the structure mostly intact.
 I found no need to make things more complicated.
+I could create various layers, such as a data access layer, etc. but for such a small project I would never do that.
+For corporate solutions, this is a different story.
+I prefer the KISS principle.

 ## Namespace